 10GB free additional data download - for Thai nationals, one mobile number each, application period is to 30 April provided the service was in place at 31 March.
 Does not apply to juristic persons (eg companies), or those with package over 10GB or unlimited.
 The additional 10GB data is valid for 30 days.
 Financed by Universal Service Obligation Fund (USO) or 3 billion baht from the Broadcasting and Telecommunications Research Fund (BTRF) - reports vary.
-Co-operative arrangement of operators and NBTC.

-100 Minutes free airtime is offered for Thai nationals, one mobile number each.
+Co-operative arrangement of operators and NBTC. - 100 Minutes free airtime is offered for Thai nationals, one mobile number each.

-VISA measures - According to Immigration Bureau, a 7 April decision, second extension 23 April to 31 July; on 21 July extended to 26 Septemer.
+VISA measures - According to Immigration Bureau1, a 7 April decision, second extension 23 April to 31 July; on 21 July extended to 26 September

 Normal Changed Permanent Residents (normally residing in Thailand but stuck overseas) Return within one year or lose Residency status.
 Foreigners granted residence in the Kingdom under s.
 48 of the Immigration Act and have issued departure notification to return within one year under s.50 are allowed to extend the return trip for more than one year.
 When the COVID 19 situation is resolved, they must return as soon as possible within the period specified by the Immigration Office.
 Residents currently have no return rights however.
+[Note: the 30 June CCSA announcement recognized Residents as being able to return, which is different to this 7 April announcement.
+This is a matter of interpretation, but it does not seem that the 30 June change undid the benefits accorded by the 7 April announcement.
 Expired visa 'from' 26 th March Overstayer; THB 500/day fine All visa classes, including VoA and visa exemption categories, automatically extended to 30 April now extended to 31 July (then 26 September), no need to apply for an extension.
 This also applies to 'B' visa holders (There is evidence of non-adherence to this extension, by Immigration Bureau); 90 day reporting - if due for reporting in period 26 March - 30 April Required to report s.
 37(5); efforts to use an on-line reporting tool.
 Extend the period of notification - we take this to mean that reporting must be done after 30 April if the reporting obligation fell in the period 26 March - 30 April; extended to 31 July; on about 21 July 90 reporting 'in suspension' Visitors from neighbouring countries who hold a temporary border pass and got stuck in Thailand after the borders were shut, Honour the terms of the pass Will be allowed to stay in Thailand until the borders are re-opened, they will be required to leave Thailand within seven days after the borders reopen.